salmon-kg/llm-sparql/README.md

 - Data: Should download dataset in this directory.
 The link to the source paper is included.
 - LLMs: Should download required llms in this directory.
 The links of applied variants of LLaMA model are included.

+Citation:
+-
+- Citation will be updated soon.